- Your Government

-The Cascade County Clerk and Recorder's Office is responsible for issuing all burn permits.
+The Cascade County Clerk and Recorder's Office is happy to assist you in responsible for issuing all burn permits.
 The following information is provided to assist the public with understanding the state laws governing burning in Cascade County and provide specific information about what materials may not be burned at any time.
-Burn permits will now be available online.
+Please contact our County's Disaster and Emergency Services at 406-454-6900 if you have any questions about burning.

 Burn permit purchases expire on December 31st of the year that the permit was purchased.
 Once a burn permit is purchased, there are no refunds!